ultimape/garden/weeds/praetor-labs/project-proposals/2026/04/project-hivesong.md

 **Budget transparency commitments:**

-- The final phase amounts will be published before any funding is solicited.
+- The final phase amounts will be published before formal funding commence.
 - A breakdown of where money goes (developer time, hosting, infrastructure, contingency) will be public.
 - Spending against the budget will be reported at each milestone.
 - Budget overages won't be added without backer notice.